Reduplicative Word Forms in English

 For example consider the example hanky-panky but, there rhymes in this compound word.
 In the other example chit-chat, you find rhyming; however you notice the occurrence same consonants and different vowels.
 In some other word repetitions you may come across exact duplication of the initial word.
 Let me show the concepts with lists of typical examples.

-- Repetitive Compound words: Rhythmic word formation.
+A. Duplicative Type - Repetitive Compound words: Rhythmic word formation.
 Consider following examples for its rhythm:

 1) ack-ack - anti aircraft fire